junxit/us-congress-bills-110/bill.md

   - **(2)** objectives and provisions to maintain or recreate historic structures;
   - **(3)** an implementation plan for a program of interpretation and public education about the natural and cultural resources of the Lighthouse, the public land surrounding the Lighthouse, and associated structures;
   - **(4)** a proposal for administrative and public facilities to be developed or improved that—
-    - **(A)** are compatible with achieving the resource objectives for the Outstanding Natural Area described in section 6(a)(1)(B); and
+    - **(A)** are compatible with achieving the resource objectives for the Outstanding Natural Area described in section 5(a)(1)(B); and
     - **(B)** would accommodate visitors to the Outstanding Natural Area;
   - **(5)** natural and cultural resource management strategies for the Outstanding Natural Area, to be developed in consultation with appropriate departments of the State, the Local Partners, and the Commandant, with an emphasis on resource conservation in the Outstanding Natural Area and the interpretive, educational, and long-term scientific uses of the resources; and
   - **(6)** recreational use strategies for the Outstanding Natural Area, to be prepared in consultation with the Local Partners, appropriate departments of the State, and the Coast Guard, with an emphasis on passive recreation.
 - **(e)** *Interim plan* Until a management plan is adopted for the Outstanding Natural Area, the Jupiter Inlet Coordinated Resource Management Plan (including any updates or amendments to the Jupiter Inlet Coordinated Resource Management Plan) shall be in effect.

-## § 6.
+## § 5.
 Management of the jupiter inlet lighthouse outstanding natural area

 - **(a)** *Management*
   - **(1)** *In general* The Secretary, in consultation with the Local Partners and the Commandant, shall manage the Outstanding Natural Area—
     - **(A)** as part of the National Landscape Conservation System; and
     - **(B)** in a manner that conserves, protects, and enhances the unique and nationally important historical, natural, cultural, scientific, educational, scenic, and recreational values of the Outstanding Natural Area, including an emphasis on the restoration of native ecological systems.
   - **(2)** *Limitation* In managing the Outstanding Natural Area, the Secretary shall not take any action that precludes, prohibits, or otherwise affects the conduct of ongoing or future Coast Guard operations or activities on lots 16 and 18, as depicted on the map.
-- **(b)** *Uses* Subject to valid existing rights and section 7, the Secretary shall only allow uses of the Outstanding Natural Area that the Secretary, in consultation with the Commandant and Local Partners, determines would likely further—
+- **(b)** *Uses* Subject to valid existing rights and section 6, the Secretary shall only allow uses of the Outstanding Natural Area that the Secretary, in consultation with the Commandant and Local Partners, determines would likely further—
   - **(1)** the purposes for which the Outstanding Natural Area is established;
   - **(2)** the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1701 et seq.); and
   - **(3)** other applicable laws.
 - **(c)** *Cooperative agreements* To facilitate implementation of the management plan and to continue the successful partnerships with local communities and other partners, the Secretary shall, in accordance with section 307(b) of the Federal Land Management Policy and Management Act of 1976 (43 U.S.C.
-1737(b)), enter into cooperative agreements with the appropriate Federal, State, county, other local government agencies, and other partners (including the Loxahatchee River Historical Society) for the long-term management of the Outstanding Natural Area
+1737(b)), enter into cooperative agreements with the appropriate Federal, State, county, other local government agencies, and other partners (including the Loxahatchee River Historical Society) for the long-term management of the Outstanding Natural Area.
 - **(d)** *Research activities* To continue successful research partnerships, pursue future research partnerships, and assist in the development and implementation of the management plan, the Secretary may, in accordance with section 307(a) of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
-1737(a)), authorize the conduct of appropriate research activities in the Outstanding Natural Area for the purposes described in section 4(b).
+1737(a)), authorize the conduct of appropriate research activities in the Outstanding Natural Area for the purposes described in section 3(b).
 - **(e)** *Acquisition of land*
   - **(1)** *In general* Subject to paragraph (2), the Secretary may acquire for inclusion in the Outstanding Natural Area any State or private land or any interest in State or private land that is—
     - **(A)** adjacent to the Outstanding Natural Area; and